glbala87/ELLA_tool/docs/releasenotes/README.md

-MR !714 Tech doc improvements; includes Makefile and testdata changes MR !715 Do not navigate on frontend from the backend MR !725 Fixed types used with validation turned off -->
+MR !714 Tech doc improvements; includes Makefile and testdata changes MR !715 Do not navigate on frontend from the backend MR !725 Fixed types used with validation turned off
+MR !738 Fallback to subquery when trying to create temp table as user without privileges -->
 - Fixes and improvements to development environment and code base.